-At the annual general meeting of the Company held on 3 June 2021, Mr. Lam Chee Tai, Eric, Ms. Lam Oi Yan, Ivy, Mr. Fan William Chung Yue and Mr. Pang Kwong Wah retired by rotation in accordance with the articles of association of the Company and were re-elected as Directors by the shareholders at the annual general meeting.
+At the annual general meeting of the Company held on 2 June 2022, Ms. Yeung Po Wah, Mr. So Kin Hung, Mr. Yau Ming Kim, Robert and Mr. Yen Yuen Ho, Tony retired by rotation in accordance with the articles of association of the Company and were re-elected as Directors by the shareholders at the annual general meeting.
+On 29 October 2022, Mr. Fan, William Chung Yue resigned as a non-executive Director of the Company in pursuit of his retirement plan.
 Other than the above, there were no other changes in the board of directors of the Company during the year.
-The Board currently comprises five executive Directors, one non-executive Director and four independent non-executive Directors as follows:
+The Board currently comprises five executive Directors and four independent non-executive Directors as follows: